 The razor weighs in at 80 grammes, the stainless steel handle is 10mm in diameter and 77mm in length.
 Each head is checked three times during production ensuring strict quality control.
 Built to last it’s the only razor you need to buy now!

-The first DE razor is believed to have been invented in the late 18th century by a Frenchman named Jean-Jacques Perret, and a similar model was also made in Sheffield, England in the 1820s.
+The first double edged shaver is believed to have been invented in the late 18th century by a Frenchman named Jean-Jacques Perret, and a similar model was also made in Sheffield, England in the 1820s.
 In 1901, US inventors King Camp Gillette and William Nickerson invented a razor with disposable blades.
-Gillette’s brand proved remarkably popular, with sales reaching 90,000 DE razors and 123,000 blades by 1904.
+Gillette’s brand proved remarkably popular, with sales reaching 90,000 de razors and 123,000 blades by 1904.

-In 1965 Wilkinson Sword sneaked ahead of Gillette in the market by switching from easily-rusting carbon steel blades to stainless steel, allowing for much longer blade life.
-Gillette then had to follow suit by bring out it's best DE razor during this period.
-These razors began to be phased out in the early 1970s with the introduction of replaceable blade cartridges.
+In 1965 Wilkinson Sword sneaked ahead of Gillette in the market by switching from easily-rusting carbon steel blades to stainless steel, allowing for much more usage.
+Gillette then had to follow suit.
+The de razor began to be phased out in the early 1970s with the introduction of replaceable blade cartridges.
 Gillette then brought out its first double edged blade in cartridge form.
 Meanwhile, Bic entered the market in 1974 with a fully disposable model.